By: JoAnn Lauterbach

 Pay attention to the words you use, you may or may not be aware of habits you’ve developed over time that undermine your ability to influence others to act.
 Use the building blocks below to intentionally make assertive (not aggressive) language choices.

-Projecting confidence and being persuasive depends on your non-verbal choices too.
+Projecting confidence and being persuasive depends on experienced technicians and your non-verbal choices too.
 Your aim is to reinforce the meaning of your words with intentional non-verbal communication.
 We run the risk of losing our audiences when we lack expression or contradict our words with confusing non-verbal cues.
 This can take many forms, such as distracting body language, poor eye contact or an unassuming voice.
 Use the building blocks below to intentionally make assertive (not aggressive) non-verbal language choices.

 You, the woman in dentistry, are also a woman in communication.
 I am convinced that when you apply CPR to your communication you will become more intentional and by extension, more influential.
 Here are three ways you can get started today.
 1. Review your challenges and prepare messages.
 2. Seek to influence someone using an audience-centered message.
 3. Become aware of your language habits by soliciting constructive feedback.
 My word to describe women in dentistry, in case you were wondering, is courageous.